cycloptux/GiselleBot-Documentation/docs/source/utility/scheduler.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Deletes a scheduler on the specified index, as shown by |bot_prefix|\ schedulelist.
 Users can only remove their own schedulers.
-Administrators can remove any scheduler created by anyone within the current server.
+Server managers (users with "Manage Server" permissions) can remove any scheduler created by anyone within the current server.

 Examples
 ^^^^^^^^